bzknz/pugbot/README.md

 # Pugbot

-A Discord TF2 pick-up game (PUG) bot that handles sixes, ultiduo, bball and highlander game modes.
-It was developed for the [TF2SA](https://tf2sa.xyz/) community.
+A Discord TF2 pick-up game (PUG) bot that handles sixes, ultiduo, bball, fours, highlander an prolander and game modes.
 It has a ready-up check and a map voting phase.
 The winning map is set on the server via RCON.
 A server is selected from a pool of servers set in the `.env` file.
 The first server with no players connected will be used.

 A game mode is set per Discord channel with the `/setup` slash command in the channel.
 Channel game modes are saved in `./data/channels/`.
 Data for each game is saved in `./data/games/`.